joaomauricio5/100-days-of-code/log.md

 ### Day 33: 29 March 2022, Tuesday
 ### **Intro to Linked Lists**

 **Today's Progress**: I've been looking forward to today: I finally started learning about Linked Lists.
 We thouched on it during my Software Development for Audio module at university but didn't actually get any practice with this concept.
 From what I've been reading, it seems like it's a popular subject in some tech interviews, so I thought it definitely was worth learning about it.
 I started with the [HackerRank - Day 15: Linked List]((https://www.hackerrank.com/challenges/30-linked-list?isFullScreen=true) and then went over to [Codecademy - Intro to Algorithms and Linear Data Structures in Swift - Linked Lists](https://www.codecademy.com/learn/intro-to-algorithms-and-linear-data-structures-in-swift) to get a more practical intro to Linked Lists.
-This involved creating our own Linked Lists in Swift and adding features like removing nodes, inserting nodes, getting nodes, etc. I'll be honest, I'm still processing all of the information, but I'm understanding it a lot better than the first time I hear about it.
+This involved creating our own Linked Lists in Swift and adding features like removing nodes, inserting nodes, getting nodes, etc. I'll be honest, I'm still processing all of the information, but I'm understanding it a lot better than the first time I heard about it.

 **Key Takeaways**:
 - A Linked List is comprised of a series of nodes.
 The head node is the node at the beginning of the list.
 Each node contains data and a link (or pointer) to the next node in the list.
 The list is terminated when a node’s link is null.
 This last node is called the tail node.